helsenorge/structor/README.md

-short # Structor - FHIR form builder
+# Structor - FHIR form builder

 Structor form builder is an open source tool for building FHIR Questionnaire forms.
 A live demo could be found at [formdesigner.helsenorgelab.no/](https://formdesigner.helsenorgelab.no/).